 A key component to standard first aid training, which we now offer in Calgary) is for participants to have a strong working knowledge and understanding of how to do CPR on a adult, child and infant victims coupled with the use of a automated external defibrillator (AED).
-In order to complete the course candidates will have to include components taught earlier in the course including implementing a AED, assessing the scene and wearing protective equipment.
+In order to complete the course candidates will have to include components taught earlier in the course including implementing a AED, assessing the scene and wearing protective equipment as Single Person Rescuer.
 In the course candidates will have to demonstrate one-rescuer adult, child and infant cardiopulmonary resuscitation (CPR) on a manikin, include AED use and be able to deal with complications such as vomiting and regurgitating victims.
 The CPR standards presented in this page is the most recent CPR standards as provided by the major first aid and CPR providers.
 The material posted here is for information purposes only.

 To successfully complete the standard first aid course candidates must show the following skills when doing CPR and using a AED: